 After you save your changes to the

-ports.conf file, you must restart
+ports.conf file, restart

 switchd for the changes to take effect.

 VXLAN Routing Data Plane and Broadcom Trident II Platforms

 The Trident II ASIC does not support RIOT natively or VXLAN routing using internal loopback.
 To achieve VXLAN routing in a deployment using Trident II switches, use an external gateway.
 For routing without an external gateway, you must loopback one or more switch ports using an external loopback cable.
 This is also referred to as external hyperloop.